janet jackson is producing a movie about legendary harlem mobster 'queenie'

 Stephanie St. Clair. was also an activist for the black community and one of the first people to call out police brutality.

-"The true story centres on the first and only woman gangster during Prohibition, set against the backdrop of The Cotton Club.
+"The true story centers on the first and only woman gangster during Prohibition, set against the backdrop of The Cotton Club.
 Kenny Leon (A Raisin In The Sun) will direct," Deadline reported.
-Aside from being a gangster Stephanie St. Clair was also an activist for the black community, and became involved in Harlem's male-dominated numbers game of "policy banking" as a way to address the race politics of investment banking at the time.
+Some light Googling reveals more exciting facts about the woman formally known as Stephanie St. Clair.
+She was also an activist for the black community, and became involved in Harlem's male-dominated numbers game of "policy banking" as a way to address the race politics of investment banking at the time.
 Many banks would not accept black customers, so those wanting to invest often had to resort to illegal methods.
 St. Clair was also one of the first people to call out police brutality, putting out ads in the local papers to educate the Harlem community of their civil liberties until her death in 1960 at the age of 82.

 "It still sucks to be a woman in America because women feel dismissed in both big and small ways throughout their day every day," said Liz Gateley, executive vice president and head of programming for the network.
 "We know our viewers come to Lifetime because we empower them.
 No studio or network is giving women creators a bigger platform to freely express themselves and see their stories get made."